 This class will be an introduction to computational data analysis, focusing on the mathematical foundations, but providing some basic experience in analysis techniques.
 The goal will be to carefully develop and explore several core topics that form the backbone of modern data analysis topics, including Machine Learning, Data Mining, Artificial Intelligence, and Visualization.
 This will include some background in probability and linear algebra, and then various topics including Bayes Rule and its connection to inference, linear regression and its polynomial and high dimensional extensions, principal component analysis and dimensionality reduction, as well as classification and clustering.
 We will also focus on modern PAC (probably approximately correct) and cross-validation models for algorithm evaluation.

-The course has the following expected learning outcomes:
+The course has the following expected learning outcomes.
+On completion of the course, students should be able to: